TombEngine/Tomb-Engine-Example-Levels/README.md

 # Tomb-Engine-Stock-Levels
 The Original TRLE stock levels, now in Tomb Engine.
+This also includes Lua tutorial by Kubsy and Squidshire's Lua documentation.

 Installation: